xjules/minity/README.md

 - [tinyfiledialogs](https://sourceforge.net/projects/tinyfiledialogs/) 3.3.9 or higher (https://git.code.sf.net/p/tinyfiledialogs/code) for dialog functionality
 - [stb](https://github.com/nothings/stb/) (stb_image.h 2.22 or higher and stb_image_write.h 1.13 or higher) or higher (https://github.com/nothings/stb.git) for image loading and saving

 The release package includes all these libraries in compiled form (where applicable), so if you are using it you can skip the remainder of the section.

+### Windows
 If you want or need to compile the dependencies yourself, on Windows we provide a set of batch scripts to simplify the process of retrieving and building them.
 These scripts require that the Git and CMake executables properly set up and in your system path.

 - ```./fetch-libs.cmd``` retrieves the libraries from their respective git repositories.
 - ```./build-libs.cmd``` builds them and installs them into the ```./lib``` folder.
 - ```./copy-libs.cmd``` copies DLLs required for execution into the ```./bin/Debug``` and ```./bin/Release``` folders.

-Under Windows, after opening a command prompt and running these three scripts from the project root folder, all dependencies should be available in the ```./lib``` folder.
+After opening a command prompt and running these three scripts from the project root folder, all dependencies should be available in the ```./lib``` folder.

 ```
 ./fetch-libs.cmd